markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 - visual brush-shape presets
 - a compact brush inspector for `Base`, `Border`, `Noise`, `Brush Size`, `Border Size`, `Noise Amount`, and `Opacity`
 - toolbar controls for `Free / Locked`, `Clear`, and `Active / Deactive`

-With the [Dungeon Tool](dungeon), the lower picker area shows the **Dungeon dock** instead:

-- a structural tile palette for conceptual dungeon cells
-- a TOML settings panel for dungeon generation parameters such as floor base, height, and door settings

 With the [Palette Tool](palette), the lower picker area shows the **Palette** dock instead: